johnwatson484/docker-hub-image-conservation/README.md

 ## Overview
 Docker Hub's retention policy will delete any image tag not pushed/pulled for six months.

-This Azure pipeline will pull all images from a Docker Hub account on a schedule to avoid image deletion.
+This Azure pipeline will pull the last five published images from a Docker Hub account on a schedule to avoid image deletion.

 ## Usage
 Update `ORG` variable in bash script step and amend cron schedule as necessary.